santhosh2323/Restaurant_Robot_Application/README.md

 # Restaurant_Robot_Application
 Package contains algorithm which manages the process of cafe robot to take orders from the kitchen and delivers to the respective tables and returns to home position.

-**PROCESS FLOW CHART:**
+**PROCESS FLOW CHART**

 ![process_flow_chart](https://github.com/user-attachments/assets/f901d985-4de8-4bf7-9cef-b3f005d16874)

 **SIMULATION ENVIRONMENT**

 In this part turtlebot3_world simulation is utilized and locations(home,kitchen,tables) have been pre-defined as per the below picture.

 ![Simualtion_Environment](https://github.com/user-attachments/assets/0428b632-5338-48a3-a1f2-1a6f9608cafa)